DFiniteSequence and DFiniteSequenceRing

 Returns

-from where the sequence on is positive.
-If no such index could be found, aValueError
+nfrom where the sequence on is positive.
+If no such index could be found, aValueErroris raised.EXAMPLES:

 sage: from rec_sequences.DFiniteSequenceRing import * sage: R.<n> = PolynomialRing(QQ) sage: D = DFiniteSequenceRing(R) sage: harm = D([-n-1,2*n+3,-n-2],[0,1]) sage: harm.is_eventually_positive() 1 sage: fac = D([n+1,-1],[1]) sage: fac.is_eventually_positive() 0